 This journal is peer reviewed and indexed in: European Reference Index for the Humanities

-free online sample issue
+free online sample

 Carel Jansen, Radboud University Nijmegen, The Netherlands